razzo-lunare/s3/configs/README.md

 # `/configs`

-Configuration file templates or default configs.

-Put your `confd` or `consul-template` template files here.
+Configuration file for the s3 cli.
+Copy the example to create your own